-This ban is beginning to create a major disruption in recycling, and currently there is no excess capacity in the recycling markets that can absorb the materials that China is banning.
+This ban is creating a major disruption in recycling, and currently there is no excess capacity in the recycling markets that can absorb the materials that China is banning and that are too dirty to export.
 Material recovery facilities are slowing down their sort lines in an effort to remove more contaminants to meet China’s new, higher standards.
 This has resulted in materials backing up through the supply chain.
 And due to Oregon’s strong recycling ethic, the flow of incoming material is not slowing down.
 DEQ, working closely with representatives from the recycling industry and local governments, has initiated a short-term stopgap solution to help facilitate the flow of materials throughout the collection and processing system.
 When all options to find markets for recyclable commodities have been exhausted, DEQ concurs that landfilling these materials on a temporary basis is an unfortunate but needed option at this time.

 Given the high degree of uncertainty concerning the ban, it’s hard to predict the full scope of impacts across Oregon.
 The circumstances could require significant changes over the long term.
 In the meantime, however, DEQ and its partners are developing strategies to improve domestic recycling systems and markets, and looking to find ways to reduce contamination – both at the curbside and in processing facilities.